Categorical Distributions of Maximum Entropy under Marginal Constraints: Iterative proportional fitting

 \section{Iterative proportional fitting}

 As argued in Section~\ref{sc:MaxEnt}, the \maxent principle selects a ``good'' model distribution $\maxentP$ from the solutions in the equivalence class $[\prob f]$ induced by \eqref{eq:LinearSystem}.
 Theorem~\ref{theorem:MaxEnt} guarantees that $\maxentP$ exists and is unique giving rise to a deductive mechanism to estimate a model distribution from information in the form of marginal relative frequencies $\widehat m$.
 In this section, we present the algorithmic procedure of iterative proportional fitting (\ipf) directly applied to the estimation of a model joint distribution $\maxentP$ for categorical features.
 This flexible algorithm can estimate model distributions that incorporate any order of associations between features, i.e.\ marginal constraints in subsets of different cardinalities, without any formal modification.
 The history of \ipf is long dating back as early as 1937~\cite{kruithof1937telefoonverkeersrekening}.
 Its breakthrough for estimation of missing cells in contingency tables happened mainly due to~\cite{bishop2007discrete}.
 In information theory, classical papers such as~\cite{ireland1968contingency,csiszar1975divergence} proved its convergence while exploring~\cite{darroch1972generalized, haberman1974log} possible generalizations.
 Extensively, this iterative procedure has been used to estimate~\cite{christensen2006log,rudas2018lectures} log-linear models from (usually two- and three-dimensional) contingency tables and in the context of matrix balancing in the \textsc{ras} algorithm~\cite{10.2307/2525582}.
+In addition, it appears~\cite{altschuler2017near} in Optimal Transport as the Sinkhorn-Knopp algorithm.

 Surprisingly, a large part of the literature in the field of machine learning and statistical modeling remains unaware of this method.
 Though briefly mentioned in~\cite{phdthesis}, \ipf has not been systematically applied in the context of \maxent modeling or more generally in the inverse Ising/Potts problem~\cite{nguyen2017inverse} and literature of Boltzmann machines~\cite{tanaka1998mean,loukas2019self}, where Newton-Raphson methods prevail~\cite{jaakkola2000bayesian}.
 The latter are usually motivated~\cite{malouf2002comparison} within parametric models.
 In contrast to the dual parametric formulation (outlined in~\ref{ap:VarForm} for the sake of completeness), \ipf operates exclusively in the space of probabilities $\prob p_\ga$ avoiding any potential singularities in parameter space.
 Merits of exclusively working with the physical degrees of freedom $\prob p_\ga$ are the insensitivity of the iterative algorithm to redundant constraints as well as to the presence of structural zeros \eqref{eq:zeroP}.
 This enables us to directly consider possibly redundant marginal conditions without the need to pre-determine a minimal set of $d$ (\eqref{eq:DimProblem1}) independent constraints.
 Such ability is to be contrasted with Newton-based methods where any dependency in the parameters or the presence of structural zeros would lead to a singular Hessian matrix requiring (i) a parametrization that only uses Lagrange multipliers encoding independent constraints and (ii) discarding features involved in structural zeros.